-- (1) The processing of special categories of personal data is prohibited. - (2) Despite subsection (1), a data controller or data processor may process special categories of personal data if the special categories of personal data are processed for any of the following purposes: - (a) subject to subsection (3), processing is based on the data subject's consent to the processing for one or more specific purpose; or - (b) processing is necessary for the purpose of carrying out obligations or exercising specific rights of the data controller or of the data subject as set out under this Act or any other Act; or - (c) subject to conditions provided for by this Act or any other Act, processing is necessary for: - (i) the assessment of the working capacity of an employee; or - (ii) for carrying out the obligations and exercising specific rights of the data controller or of the data subject in the field of employment, social security or social protection; or - (d) subject to professional secrecy and conditions provided for by this Act, processing is necessary for preventive medical purposes and purposes of medical diagnosis, administration of care or treatment, management of health services or under a contract with a health professional; or
+- (1) Processing of special categories of personal data is prohibited. - (2) Despite subsection (1), a data controller or data processor may process special categories of personal data if the special categories of personal data are processed for any of the following purposes: - (a) subject to subsection (3), processing is based on the data subject's consent to the processing for one or more specific purpose; or - (b) processing is necessary for the purpose of carrying out obligations or exercising specific rights of the data controller or of the data subject as set out under this Act or any other Act; or - (c) subject to conditions provided for by this Act or any other Act, processing is necessary for: - (i) the assessment of the working capacity of an employee; or

-- (e) processing is necessary for reasons of public health, such as monitoring and protecting the public against a life-threatening epidemic or pandemic and its spread or for the purposes of humanitarian actions; or - (f) processing is necessary to protect the legitimate interests of the data subject or of another individual where the data subject is physically or legally incapable of giving consent; or - (g) processing is necessary for the protection of national security, defence, public safety, or the prevention, investigation or prosecution of criminal offences or the execution of criminal penalties; or - (h) processing is carried out in the course of its activities with appropriate safeguards by a foundation, association or any other charitable bodies with a political, philosophical, religious or trade union purpose and on the condition that: - the processing relates solely to the members or to former members of the body (a foundation, association or any other charitable bodies) or to individuals who have regular contact with it in connection with its purposes; and - (ii) the personal data are not disclosed outside that body (a foundation, association or any other charitable bodies) without the consent of the data subjects; or - processing is necessary for the establishment, exercise or defence of legal claims or whenever courts are acting in their judicial capacity; or - subject to conditions provided for by this Act or any other Act, processing is necessary for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes. - (3) For the purposes of paragraphs (2)(b), (e) and (g), the data controller or the data processor must ensure that appropriate measures are in place to safeguard the fundamental rights and freedoms of data subjects.
+- (ii) for carrying out the obligations and exercising specific rights of the data controller or of the data subject in the field of employment, social security or social protection; or - (d) subject to professional secrecy and conditions provided for by this Act, processing is necessary for preventive medical purposes and purposes of medical diagnosis, administration of care or treatment, management of health services or under a contract with a health professional; or - (e) processing is necessary for reasons of substantial interest in the area of public health, such as monitoring and protecting against a life-threatening epidemic and its spread or for the purposes of humanitarian actions; or - (f) processing is necessary to protect the vital interests of the data subject or of another individual where the data subject is physically or legally incapable of giving consent; or - (g) processing is necessary for the protection of national security, defence, public safety, or the prevention, investigation or prosecution of criminal offences or the execution of criminal penalties; or - (h) processing is carried out in the course of its legitimate activities with appropriate safeguards by a foundation, association or any other non-profit body with a political, philosophical, religious or trade union aim and on condition that: - (i) the processing relates solely to the members or to former members of the body or to individuals who have regular contact with it in connection with its purposes; and - (ii) the personal data are not disclosed outside that body without the consent of the data subjects; or - (i) processing is necessary for the establishment, exercise or defence of legal claims or whenever courts are acting in their judicial capacity; or - (j) subject to conditions provided for by this Act or any other Act, processing is necessary for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes.

+- (3) Paragraph (2)(a) does not apply if the Regulations provide that the prohibition cannot be lifted even with the written consent of the data subject. - (4) For the purposes of paragraphs (2)(b),(e) and (g), the data controller or the data processor must ensure that appropriate measures are in place to safeguards the fundamental rights and freedoms of data subjects - (4) A person who fails to comply with a requirement under this section, commits an offence, punishable on conviction by a fine not exceeding the VT10,000,000.